 Support your brainpower with supplements

 Omega 3, zinc, Vitamin B12, folate, choline, B vitamins and vitamin D. These are the key well known foods for neurogenesis and are essential for healthy brain function.
-Often, when we measure vitamin B12 or zinc in older patients the levels are low.
-Simply correcting these deficiencies can cure so called “dementia”.
+Often, when we measure vitamin B12 or zinc in older patients the levels are low, affecting memory.

-Low levels of Vitamin B12, B6, or folate can lead to elevated levels of a toxin in the blood called homocysteine, which contributes to degenerative brain disorders, researchers warn.
+Low levels of Vitamin B12, B6, or folate can lead to elevated levels of a toxin in the blood called homocysteine, which contributes to cognitive decline, researchers warn.
 Even mildly elevated homocysteine has significant effects.
 The next time you go for a blood test, have your homocysteine level measured.
 Ideally it should be around 6-7.
 A potent B complex can help you achieve this number.
-The average ‘normal’ levels are 12, which can increase heart disease and brain aging by around 300%!
+The average ‘normal’ levels are 12, which can increase cardiovascular issues and brain aging by around 300%!

 Necessary to release energy from our foods, the B vitamins – especially B1,B3 and B5 – feed the hungry brain.
 Graeme advises you look for a formula that has around 50mg of these B vitamins.
 It is also important to go for the most bio-active form available.